 Current research projects

 - Defining the role of novel binding proteins in oncogenic signalling by sphingosine kinase: We have previously established that localisation of sphingosine kinase to the plasma membrane is critical for oncogenic signalling by this enzyme.
 Now we are seeking to understand how this localisation of sphingosine kinase is regulated via characterisation of the roles of a number of proteins that associate with this enzyme.
-This may identify new targets for anti-cancer therapy.
+This may identify new targets for anti-cancer therapy, particularly in ovarian cancer.

-- Characterising the anti-cancer activity of novel sphingosine kinase inhibitors: We recently developed novel chemical inhibitors of sphingosine kinase that show exciting anti-cancer activity in various cancer models.
+- Characterising novel inhibitors of various enzymes involved in sphingolipid metabolism as potential therapies for acute myeloid leukaemia, multiple myeloma and glioblastoma: We recently developed novel chemical inhibitors of sphingolipid metabolic enzymes that show exciting anti-cancer activity in acute myeloid leukaemia, multiple myeloma and glioblastoma.
 Now we are further assessing and developing the existing, and second-generation inhibitors as anti-cancer and chemotherapy-sensitising agents.